flyingdoubleG/WikiLink-Smart/README.md

 python server.py
 ```

-This will start a new web page and you can explore WikiLink Smart in it.
+This will start a web application page and you can explore WikiLink Smart in it.

 ### Code structure
 ```
 │   .gitattributes
 │   .gitignore
 │   app.asar
-│   compare.txt
 │   concept2design.py # LLM idea generation
 │   fb-completion.html
 │   feedback-2.html